Yoga for Pregnancy

 Paying for Classes

-You can come along to your first class and see what you think.
+For the first class you can just pay on the day and see what you think.
 After that we ask for payment in a block of 5 classes at a time.

 You can pay by cash or cheque, by bank transfer, or online.